Blackcipher101/Blackcipher101/README.md

 ### Welcome to my lair : :neckbeard:

 Hi there I don't know why would you check up on me coz nobody does :cry:.
-So right now I am working on Computer Vision and ROS.
+So right now I am working on Deep Learning and ROS.
 I am also been looking up articles on India's origin story and Cultures of India.
 If you dont find me infront of the screen I will neck-deep in books based on astronomy :satellite: or hitting the gym :muscle:.

-- I am from Goaaa, India.:india:
+- I am from Goa, India.:india:
 - Currently doing Btech in Electrical and Computer Engineering.:school:
 - 😄 Pronouns: He/His
 - I can speak English :uk:,Hindi,Kannada,Marathi,B level French :fr: